Why visit Sicily with kids?

 Pin for later:

 So, here’s my run down of the best things to do in Sicily with kids.
-This list is by no means exhaustive so if you have a recommendation for a fun activity in Sicily for kids, do let me know in the comments below.
+This list is by no means exhaustive so if you have a recommendation for a fun activity which you experienced on your own family holiday to Sicily, do let me know in the comments below.

 Visit the beach in Sicily with kids